Australia is a popular choice when people from places like Hong Kong, Singapore and China look for properties overseas.

 - Information about the property (such as address and information about the title)

 - A final declaration

-The website is easy to navigate and include step by step guides how the application is done.
+The website is easy to navigate and includes step-by-step guides on how the application is done.

-In case you have issues to fill out the form or have any other questions, you can also call the tax office.
+In case you have issues filling out the form or have any other questions, you can also call the tax office.